diagrams/diagrams-doc/doc/vector.rst

   subtract a vector from a point.

-* Although it is not semanticly correct, `Point` is an instance of `Additive`.
+* Although it is not semanticly correct, `Point` is an instance of `Additive` (this may be fixed in a later release).
 This means you can *linearly interpolate* between two points using `lerp`, which does make sense.
 For example, to find the point which is 25% of the way from the first point to the second.

   .. class:: dia-lhs